Assistant Chief of Pittsburgh Bureau of Police

 Many entry-level positions in criminal justice — including those at federal agencies and institutions — now require a master's degree.
-Point Park is the first university in Pennsylvania to offer a five-year combined Bachelor of Science and Master of Science program in criminal justice administration.
+Point Park is the first university in Pennsylvania to offer a five-year combined Bachelor of Science in criminal justice and Master of Science in criminal justice administration program.
 In other words, students have the opportunity to earn both an undergraduate degree and a graduate degree in just five years.

-Individuals who enroll in this program can take advantage of many key benefits including:
+Individuals who enroll in this Downtown Pittsburgh program can take advantage of many key benefits including:

 - Early admission into the graduate program;

 - An opportunity to take six credits of graduate course work (at the undergraduate tuition price) during the last year of the B.S. program; and

 - Five years of individual mentorship from experienced faculty who have worked directly in the criminal justice field.

 Students in this program will receive guidance on selecting criminal justice internships and elective courses that will expand their career opportunities.

 Point Park offers a well-rounded education through its core curriculum and major-specific classes.
 Some of the courses in the five-year combined B.S./M.S. program include: